-This amendment reduces the timeframe that a newly hired employee to complete a class concerning the prevention of sex- and gender-based harassment from 6 months to 30 days.
+This amendment reduces the timeframe that a newly hired employee to complete a class concerning the prevention of sex- or gender-based harassment from 6 months to 30 days.

-The amendment also changes the term "sexual harassment" to "sex- and gender-based harassment" based on the amendment to the definition in NAC 284.0995.
+The amendment also changes the term "sexual harassment" to "sex- or gender-based harassment" based on the new definition in Section 1.